 Lothor is of low birth and is a distant, poorer cousin to House Brune.
-After his father's death, Lothor went to the Brunes of Brownhollow to attempt to form a family bond, but they said he was no kin of theirs.
+After his father's death, Lothor went to the Brunes of Brownhollow in an attempt to form a family bond, but they said he was no kin of theirs.
 He also states that he learned what he knows of arms the hard way.

 A Game of Thrones